 - to investigate, prepare reports and advise the Governor, when requested, on Executive Clemencies.

 Virginia Code Section 53.1-40.01 also makes the Parole Board responsible to act on geriatric requests for conditional release.

 Notwithstanding the provisions of Virginia Code Section 53.1-40.01, the Parole Board shall annually consider for conditional release those inmates who meet the criteria for conditional geriatric release set out in Virginia Code Section 53.1-40.01.
 If any such inmate is also eligible for discretionary parole under the provisions of Virginia Code Section 53.1-151 et seq., the board shall not be required to consider that inmate for conditional geriatric release unless the inmate petitions the board for conditional geriatric release.

-Following the Board's decision to grant an offender parole, the offender must agree to abide by specific conditions in return for the opportunity to serve the remainder of his or her sentence under supervision in the community.
-This creates a contractual agreement between the Parole Board and the offender.
+Following the Board's decision to grant an inmate parole, the inmate must agree to abide by specific conditions in return for the opportunity to serve the remainder of his or her sentence under supervision in the community.
+This creates a contractual agreement between the Parole Board and the inmate.

 Parole supervision is carried out for the Virginia Parole Board by the probation and parole officers of the Virginia Department of Corrections.